 Speaking of pasta, allow me to introduce you to today’s brand new recipe: rigatoni with sausage, tomatoes, and zucchini!
 It’s total comfort food and the perfect pasta dish for those nights you want something restaurant quality without leaving the house!
 I’ve been enjoying the leftovers for lunch this week and I’m going to be so bummed when I finally run out!
 The base is a fresh tomato sauce that’s loaded with sausage and zucchini.
 But it’s not a marinara sauce!
 Instead it’s made from 2 pints of juicy grape tomatoes, white wine (or chicken broth) and a little tomato paste.
-It’s a little lighter than the typical red sauce, making it perfect for Summer!
+It’s a little lighter than the typical red sauce – and WAY lighter than my hearty baked rigatoni with beef! – making it perfect for Summer!
 Also perfect for dipping a piece of garlic bread or a few garlic knots.
 NOM.

 - Olive Oil: I prefer extra virgin olive oil, but use what you have!